TempUpload/FLofChatGPT/README.md

 ### 1. For RQ1 & RQ2:

-- For Defects4J, each item in the list represents the fault localization result for each function in that particular version.
+- Each item in the list represents the fault localization result for each function in that particular version.
-- For Newly collected data, each item in the list represents the fault localization result for entirely program.

 ### 2. For RQ3: